Amélie of Orléans: Queen dowager

 On 1 February 1908, the royal family returned from the palace of Vila Viçosa to Lisbon.
 They travelled in the royal train to Barreiro and from there took a boat to cross the Tagus River.
 They disembarked at Cais das Colunas in the principal square of downtown Lisbon, the Terreiro do Paço.
 On their way to the Palace of Necessidades, the carriage carrying Carlos and his family passed through the Rua do Arsenal.
 While crossing the square and turning to the street, several shots were fired from the crowd by at least two men (Alfredo Luís da Costa and Manuel Buiça), among others.
 The King died immediately, his heir Prince Dom Luís Filipe was mortally wounded and Infante Dom Manuel was hit in the arm.
 Queen Amélie remained unharmed as she tried to defend her youngest son, the new king Manuel II, with the flower bouquet she kept in her hand.

 The two assassins were shot on the spot by members of the royal bodyguard and later were recognized as members of the Portuguese Republican Party and of their masonic left-wing organisation Carbonária.
 About twenty minutes later, Prince Luís Filipe died and the next day Manuel was acclaimed King of Portugal, the last of the Braganza dynasty.

 Manuel II was deposed in a military coup, later known as the 5 October 1910 revolution, which resulted in the establishment of the Portuguese First Republic.
 Queen Amélie left Portugal with the rest of the royal family and went into exile.
 She lived most of her remaining life in France.
-During the Second World War the Portuguese government invited her to return to Portugal, but she declined the offer.
+During the Second World War, the Portuguese government invited her to return to Portugal, but she declined the offer.
 She visited Portugal for the last time in 1945.

 Later years and death

-In 1949, Amélie left her Portuguese possessions to her godson, Duarte Pio, Duke of Braganza, at Prime Minister António de Oliveira Salazar's request.
+In 1949, Amélie left her Portuguese possessions to her godson, Duarte Pio, Duke of Braganza, at the request of Prime Minister António de Oliveira Salazar.

 She died at 9:35 AM on 25 October 1951 from uremia.
 She was given a state funeral and buried at the Pantheon of the Braganzas located in the Monastery of São Vicente de Fora, in Lisbon, Portugal.